luoyuqinlaura/data-finance-yt/README.md

 1. Navbar: h1 + elements inside button(drop down)
 2. Complete drop down: use react-icons, create drop down pattern; useState hook in navbar component; nav as the switch(according to the nav: which icon to show & whether show the mobile drop down)

+## Main Page Part

+1. rafce: shot lines to generate template of a jsx file
+2. tailwind use [] to define custom value, for example: text-white, we can write as text-[#000000]
+3. generate the typed animation using react-typed